 The course at Colonial Country Club was designed by John Bredemus and Perry Maxwell.
 It is a standard Par 70 (35-35) measuring 7,200+ yards.
 The three hole stretch 3-5 is known as the “Horrible Horseshoe“.
 ‘Horseshoe’ because the three holes swing around in a ‘U’ shape and ‘Horrible’ because they are not easy.

 Colonial is all about accuracy, both off the tee and from the fairway.
 It is a tight tree-lined layout with lots of dog-legs and water is in play on six holes.
 Players need to avoid the fairway bunkers and find the right portion of the fairways to attack the small greens.

-In 2018, Kevin Kisner shot a final round -4 (66) for a -10 (270) total for his second PGA Tour title.
+The 2017 winner, Kevin Kisner, shot a final round -4 (66) for a -10 (270) total for his second PGA Tour title.
 He finished one stroke ahead of Jordan Spieth (defending champion), Jon Rahm and Sean O’Hair.

-Kisner who has had 6 runner up finishes in his career, including 4 in playoffs, had this to say after the final round;
+Kisner has had 6 runner up finishes in his career, including 4 in playoffs.

 “I’ve been in this position a ton, and one thing I always take away is you just got to keep making birdies and basically look up when you can’t make any more.”Kevin Kisner